Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Chernoff Information Neural Estimation (CINE)

-This observation yields \textit{a density ratio} within the expectation.
-Accurately estimating the density ratio $\frac{P_1(x)}{P_0(x)}$ is easier than directly estimating $P_1(x)$ and $P_0(x)$ \citep{sugiyama2012density, vapnik2006estimation}, as shown theoretically in \citet{kanamori2010theoretical}.
+\end{observation} This yields \textit{a density ratio} within the expectation.
+Accurately estimating the density ratio $\frac{P_1(x)}{P_0(x)}$ is easier than directly estimating $P_1(x)$ and $P_0(x)$ \citep{sugiyama2012density}, as shown theoretically in \citet{kanamori2010theoretical}.
 We leverage this insight to develop our algorithm.

-\paragraph{Background on neural density ratio estimation.} To estimate the density ratio, we adopt a state-of-the-art method known as the \textit{telescoping approach}~\citep{choi2022density, rhodes2020telescoping}, which expresses the ratio $r(x) = \frac{P_1(x)}{P_0(x)}$ as a product of ratios between intermediate bridge distributions $p_\lambda(x)$.
+\paragraph{Background on neural density ratio estimation.} To estimate the density ratio, we adopt a state-of-the-art method known as the \textit{telescoping approach}~\citep{choi2022density, rhodes2020telescoping}, which expresses the ratio $r(x) = \frac{P_1(x)}{P_0(x)}$ as a product of ratios between intermediate bridge distributions $p_\lambda(x)$ \footnote{While we adopt a current state-of-the-art method for DRE, Algorithm~\ref{alg:CINE} can plug in any DRE, and CINE can benefit from future developments in this area.}.
 These bridges, indexed by $\lambda$, are created via an interpolation scheme between the original distributions (e.g., $p_\lambda(x) = \lambda P_0(x) + \sqrt{1 - \lambda^2} P_1(x)$).
 This approach improves estimation accuracy by decomposing the overall ratio into smaller steps between distributions that are closer to each other and thus easier to estimate. \citet{choi2022density} consider the case where the number of bridges approaches infinity, allowing the log-density ratio to be expressed as an integral: $\log r(x) = \int_1^0\frac{\partial}{\partial \lambda}\log p_\lambda(x)\partial\lambda$.
 Observing the similarity between this telescoping process and diffusion models~\citep{nichol2021improved, song2021maximum}, they propose \textit{training a neural network to recover the time score function} $\frac{\partial}{\partial \lambda}p_\lambda(x)$, while the integral is computed using standard numerical methods.
 We refer the reader to the original work~\citep{choi2022density} for full details of the estimator and Appendix \ref{ssec:estexpdet} for details regarding our implementation.